Elixir’s custom coated electric guitar strings reduce finger noise while increasing tone life and playability.

-More often than not, strings are a last minute choice, hanging lonely on a wall behind the counter.
+More often than not, electric guitar strings are a last minute choice, hanging lonely on a wall behind the counter.
 A quick read on the packaging, and a suggestion or two from the person behind the counter does the trick.
 Often intimidating, and technical words are what can push us away from becoming educated and strings—often considered an accessory—get overlooked.
 In reality, the vibrations they create, or don’t create, will make or break your tone no matter how amazing your guitar is.
 Companies like Elixir Strings have taken it upon themselves to elevate the string game, in particular through their custom coated strings which have become popular among studio and touring musicians.

 In my early string shopping adventures, I became acquainted with the Elixir Nanoweb coated strings.
 I quickly started to believe that these were the perfect string for me.
 They eliminated finger squeaks (a highly valued quality in the studio), guaranteed tone consistency throughout the life of the strings, and a long life-span overall.
 After six plus months of use before breaking my first string, uncoated strings were dead to me.

 The guitar you play is going to be the thing closest to your body, the thing you wrap your immediate creative energy around.
 The materials on that guitar are of the utmost importance.
 What about the part of the guitar that dictates the way your fingers get to dance, and the immediate output they create?